Flat Feet or Fallen Arches Treatment in Melbourne

 However, in patients who do have symptoms, treatments are available that can help reduce pain and promote efficient movement.

-Orthotic devices are well recognised as an excellent treatment of flat feet and podiatrists can offer these different treatment modalities as individualised treatments for patients.
+Orthotic devices are well recognised as an excellent treatment of flat feet (flat feet treatment) and podiatrists can offer these different treatment modalities as individualised treatments for patients.